babbage9010/quant_rv/README.md

 HowTo: the code is written in R, and explained at the blog.
 In short, install R Studio, download/save these R files to your computer and load them into R Studio and "source" them.
 The first time you may need to "install" a couple libraries (the error messages should help with that).
 More explicit beginner instructions someday, but it's pretty easy.

-i'll be blogging along with this at [https://babbage9010.wordpress.com](https://babbage9010.wordpress.com) Code releases are separate R scripts that tie into the blog posts.
+i am blogging along with this at [https://babbage9010.wordpress.com](https://babbage9010.wordpress.com) Code releases are separate R scripts that tie into the blog posts. so far i've kept it up for about 10 posts in two months, and starting to get somewhere interesting

 ====== July 3 2023 version ======